Washington-Ireland Program: History

 Initially begun in partnership with the Students' Union at Queen's University, Belfast, WIP has received support from the Irish Government through its Department of Education and the International Fund for Ireland as well as the UK government and the US State Department.
-The program is now actively developing partnerships with other government departments, universities, businesses, foundations and individuals that will support its core program and help expand alumni programs.

 The Washington-Ireland Program is an extension of Project Children, a program that sponsors six-week summer holidays in the U.S. for young people from Northern Ireland.
-The participants, who stay with American Host Families, range in age from 10–14 years old and come from neighborhoods in which the Protestant-Catholic conflict has taken an especially heavy toll.
-For most children, these visits provide a first-time opportunity to get to know people from the other side of the sectarian divide.
-In its 27-year existence, Project Children has had 17,000 participants.
-Project Children also works with vocational trainees from Northern Ireland and the Republic who get on-site work experience in the U.S. by building homes with Habitat for Humanity.
+The participants in Project Children, who stay with American host families, range in age from 10–14 years old and come from neighborhoods impacted by the Troubles in Northern Ireland.

+Youth Empowerment Scheme

-In 2001, alumni members of the Washington-Ireland Programme established a charity known as the Youth Empowerment Scheme, a mentoring programme for children aged 11–14 years old from across Belfast.
-The aim of YES is to promote social inclusion of children from different ethnic, religious, educational and socio-economic backgrounds.
+In 2001, alumni members of the Washington-Ireland Programme established a charity known as the Youth Empowerment Scheme (YES).
+The scheme created a mentoring programme in which young adults acted as mentors for children aged 11–14 years old.
+In 2006, members of the Youth Empowerment Scheme visited South Africa as part of an "exchange" with the University of KwaZulu-Natal in Durban.
+YES undertook fundraising to fund its activities and, for example, held a 'night at the movies' fundraiser at the Sheridan IMAX movie theatre in early 2005.